The Dos and Don'ts of Monitoring Employee Office Attendance

 Don’t Turn into Big Brother

 Monitoring comes with real risk to the companies that pursue it.
 Surveillance threatens to erode trust between employers and employees.
-Accenture found that 52% of employees believe that mishandling of data damages trust — and only 30% of the C-suite executives who were polled reported themselves as “confident” that the data would always be used responsibly.
+Accenture found that “52% of employees believe that mishandling of data damages trust — and only 30% of the C-suite executives” reported being confident about responsible data use.
 Employees who are now subject to new levels of surveillance report being both “incredibly stressed out” by the constant monitoring and also afraid to speak up, a recipe for not only dissatisfaction but also burnout, both of which — ironically — decrease productivity.

 The Dos